r1ghtwr0ng/lap2/README.md

 ## **About**

 > &nbsp;&nbsp;The LAP2 project is implemented using the Elixir programming language.
 The main objective is to create an anonymous peer-to-peer overlay network with a significantly lower cryptographic overhead compared to conventional anonymity networks such as TOR and I2P.
 This will allow low-spec IoT devices to be incorporated into the network.<br><br>
-To improve performance in certain sections, NIFs (Native Implemented Functions) are used to implement computationally intensive algorithms in C and several cryptographic schemes in Rust.
+&nbsp;&nbsp;To improve performance in certain sections, NIFs (Native Implemented Functions) are used to implement computationally intensive algorithms in C and several cryptographic schemes in Rust.

 ## **Garlic Cast**